bens6477/battleships/README.md

     * **Verdict ✅** -

 * **Test** - All buttons were clicked to check they performed the desired outcome.
     * **Outcome** - All 5 attack selector buttons sent the appropriate data-type attribute when clicked, triggering the correct event listener code.
-The 'Reset Game' button correctly executed the resetBoard() function, the 'Instructions' button overlayed the instructions content, and the 'Play' button resumed the game from the last recorded since (0-0 upon loading).
+The 'Reset Game' button correctly executed the resetBoard() function, the 'Instructions' button overlaid the instructions content, and the 'Play' button resumed the game from the last recorded since (0-0 upon loading).
 The GitHub button previously contained an anchor tag linking to the GitHub page, though the user was only redirected when clicking on the text, and the button body triggered an unknown data-type issue in the event listener logic.
 Consequently, the anchor tag was removed and the user was redirected to the site via JavaScript when clicking on any part of the button.

 * **Test** - Checked all keyboard shortcut commands operated correctly,
     * **Outcome** - Pressing the 1-5 keys on the keyboards correctly triggered the attacks from rock through to spock respectively.
 Pressing the 'R', 'I' and 'P' keys on the keyboard executed the same code as the 'Reset Game', 'Instructions' and 'Play' buttons respectively, as explained above.